Updated: October 22, 2020 12:30:47 pm

-Securing admission into the IITs is the toughest, believes Pune’s Chirag Falor who has not only got 12th rank in the recently announced Joint Entrance Examination (JEE) Main results, but has also managed to get into one of the world’s best colleges — Massachusetts Institute of Technology (MIT), USA.
+Securing admission into the IITs is the toughest, believes Pune’s Chirag Falor who has not only got All Indian rank 1 in JEE Advanced 2020 and 12th rank in the Joint Entrance Examination (JEE) Main results, but has also managed to get into one of the world’s best colleges — Massachusetts Institute of Technology (MIT), USA.

 Despite having an MIT seat, Falor appeared for the JEE for the “experience” of it.
 “I have been preparing for the IIT entrance exams for four years and, therefore, wanted to appear for it.
 I can surely say that the IIT entrance is the toughest entrance exam.
 While the MIT assesses each individual based on their personalities and how much have they leveraged from the opportunities made available to them, the parameters for IIT admissions are entirely different.
 MIT needs a lengthy application process, including essays, details of one’s personality and background, the IIT entrance requires a lengthy preparation to get through,” he said.